This Samsung 5G prototype phone has a notch... but it's in the corner

 Yesterday, Samsung and Verizon announced a partnership to bring one of the first 5G phones to market in 2019, and the prototype was being used to show off the company's own 5G technology.

 This isn't guaranteed to be a design that's used on the final Samsung 5G device, the Galaxy S10, or any other phone from Samsung.
-However, it is the first time that Samsung has been shown experimenting with a notch design in the real world.
+However, it is the first time that Samsung has been shown experimenting with a notch design in the real world, so it may be getting more comfortable with the idea.

 Back at the Samsung Developer Conference in November, Samsung teased slides that showed four different notch designs called Infinity-U, Infitity-V, Infifty-O and New Infinity.
 But these aren't the same as the corner notch on the new prototype.